• Current alerts (1) Click to view

 Community history

 The City of Stirling has a culturally diverse history.
-We're dedicated to preserving and presenting historical artefacts, documents and stories from different eras, for public viewing.
+We're committed to preserving and showcasing historical artefacts, documents and stories from different eras, and making them accessible for public viewing.

-• Part of a region that has been home to Wadjak Nyoongar people for more than 40,000 years, the City of Stirling sits on land known as Mooro Country.
-The Mooro Country area extends from the Indian Ocean in the west to Ellenbrook in the east, then from the Swan River in the south and beyond Yanchep to the north.
+• The City of Stirling is situated on land known as Mooro Country, which has been home to the Wadjak Nyoongar people for over 40,000 years.
+This region stretches from the Indian Ocean in the west to Ellenbrook in the east, and from the Swan River in the south to Yanchep in the north.

-Wadjak is one of 14 language groups in the Nyoongar nation that originated across the south west of Western Australia.
-When colonisation began in 1829, Yellagonga was the Elder of the Wadjak people who occupied Mooro country.
-Yellagonga’s people, like their ancestors before them, seasonally migrated from the coastal wetland areas in summer/autumn (bunuru/djeran) to inland areas in winter/ spring (djilba/kamberang).
+Wadjak is one of the 14 languages spoken by Nyoongar people originating across the southwest of Western Australia.
+When colonization began in 1829, Yellagonga—an Elder of the Wadjak people—inhabited Mooro Country.
+Yellagonga’s people, like their ancestors before them, followed seasonal migrations: from the coastal wetland areas in Summer/Autumn (Bunuru/Djeran) to inland areas in Winter/Spring (Djilba/Kamberang).

-A coastal wetlands trail for Nyoongar people extended from the Swan River along a chain of lakes through to Yanchep.
-The Nyoongar community regards this chain of lakes as “all the same water” and share the ideal “one water, many lakes”.
+A coastal wetlands trail for Nyoongar people extended from the Swan River, connecting a chain of lakes through to Yanchep.
+The Nyoongar community regards this chain of lakes as “all the same water,” symbolising “one water, many lakes.”

-Today, Aboriginal Heritage Sites are registered at each of the lakes in this chain, making Gwelup, Star Swamp and Herdsman significant sites within the City of Stirling for the Nyoongar people.
+Today, Aboriginal Heritage Sites are registered at each of the lakes in this chain, making Gwelup, Star Swamp, and Herdsman significant cultural landmarks within the City of Stirling for the Nyoongar people.

 Mooro People’s Knowledge Trail